amperity/lein-monolith/README.md

 lein monolith each :refresh ci/build install
 ```

+The project is only considered refreshed if the task is successful.
+This means
-Or running tests over only the projects that need to be tested:
+you can run tests over the projects that have changed since the last
+_successful_ test run:

 ```
 lein monolith each :refresh ci/test test